ansible-collections/community.general/docs/docsite/rst/filter_guide_abstract_informations_counting_elements_in_sequence.rst

 Counting elements in a sequence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``community.general.counter`` filter plugin allows you to count (hashable) elements in a sequence.
+The :ansplugin:`community.general.counter filter plugin <community.general.counter#filter>` allows you to count (hashable) elements in a sequence.
 Elements are returned as dictionary keys and their counts are stored as dictionary values.

 .. code-block:: yaml+jinja